uob-itservices/as-business-systems-standards/style_guides/pl_sql.md

 ### `COMMIT`, `ROLLBACK`

-A function or procedure should take a parameter to speiciy this behaviour.
-This means it can be controlled by the calling code and makes it more flexable.
+A function or procedure should take a parameter to specify this behavior.
+This means it can be controlled by the calling code and makes it more flexible.

-In you package specifcy constantas for commit and rollback:
+In your package specify constantans for commit and rollback:

 ```sql
 g_COMMIT   CONSTANT NUMBER := 1;